Your account has been created!

 In other words, definitions matter and since this is a platform all about innovation it is important that we understand what it is (and what it isn’t), explain what we mean when we talk about embracing innovation and give you a good innovation definition.

 The problem with defining innovation as a novelty is that it can lead us to confuse the concept of innovation with another important one: the one of invention.
-The main difference between the two is that while an invention is the creation of something that was previously not existing, innovation is the improvement of the invention, or the implementation of certain characteristics.
+The main difference between the two is that while an invention is the creation of something that was previously not existing, innovation is the improvement of the invention and its implementation.
 In other words, innovation is the upgrade of an invention.
 Innovation is an invention with impact.

 For a product or service to become a breakthrough and change lives, it must become an innovation.
 Following his logic, an invention becomes an innovation only when implemented and used on a large scale.
 “While an invention creates the concept and ability to do something, innovation is taking that ability and adding impact to it”.
 This concept can be summarized with the formula: